shahmirn/communications-api/README.md

 Derived Requirements:

 - Create an API that returns both sms and voice_calls sorted by datetime in descending order.
-    - Support returning only sms or voice_calls
+    - Support returning the type of conversation
     - Support searching for conversations from a specific phone nubmer

 ## Version